 As the end of the war drew near after four years, concerns surfaced for Lincoln’s safety.
 Washington society made the assumption that his social forays into the public, often mostly unprotected, were driven by his aggressive and scheming wife.
 It was widely agreed — although completely untrue — that Mary forced Abraham to attend the performance of Our American Cousin five days after General Lee’s surrender at Appomattox Court House in Virginia, a date at the theater that everyone would come to regret.

-However, Abraham’s mood was unusually cheerful on the morning of April 14, 1865; the war was over, soldier and son, Robert, was home safely; there was reason to assume that the wish for clemency towards the South would be followed.
+However, Abraham’s mood was unusually cheerful on the morning of April 14, 1865; the war was over, soldier and son, Robert Todd Lincoln, was back at the White House; there was reason to assume that the wish for clemency towards the South would be followed.

 Mary and Abraham decided to celebrate by taking a carriage ride through town, in defiance of Secretary of State Edwin Stanton’s fears for the president’s safety.
-Afterwards, Mary complained of a headache and Abraham considered returning home for the evening, but, unfortunately, the couple’s presence at the theater was considered politically important.
+Afterwards, the First Lady complained of a headache and Abraham considered returning home for the evening, but, unfortunately, the couple’s presence at the theater was considered politically important.

 Union General, Ulysses S. Grant, and his wife were originally planning to attend with the Lincolns, but when the former couple decided to instead spend the evening with their children, Lincoln felt obligated to appear at the theatre.
 Accordingly, the two went home, changed, and once again returned out for the evening .